-The Treasury Inspector General for Tax Administration (TIGTA) was established under the IRS Restructuring and Reform Act of 1998 to provide independent oversight of IRS activities.
+The Treasury Inspector General for Tax Administration (TIGTA) was established under the Internal Revenue Service (IRS) Restructuring and Reform Act of 1998 to provide independent oversight of IRS activities.

 TIGTA protects the Department of Treasury's ability to collect revenue owed to the Federal Government.
-In order to achieve this, TIGTA's Office of Investigations (OI) administers investigative programs that protect the integrity of the Internal Revenue Service (IRS) and detect and prevent fraud and other misconduct within IRS programs.
+In order to achieve this, TIGTA's Office of Investigations (OI) administers investigative programs that protect the integrity of the IRS and detect and prevent fraud and other misconduct within IRS programs.
 This includes investigating allegations of criminal violations and administrative misconduct by IRS employees, as well as protecting IRS against external attempts to corrupt or threaten its employees.